 For as long as I can remember, I’ve always been drawn to worship.
 I’ve served on worship teams in many different capacities ever since I was a teenager.
-I’m currently one of the guitar players at my church (Christian Challenge) and am also privileged to be one of the worship leaders there.
-(I also get to lead the kids in worship during our Sunday evening Children’s ministry called Kids’ Community.)
 But there’s more to worship than just music: and I’ve been blessed with many opportunities to worship through service, missions, and art.
 Sometimes I’m surprised by how the things that stretch me and challenge me the most are often the biggest catalysts of worship in my life.

 When I first went to college in the early 90s, technology was the last thing on my mind.
 My first choice for a major was Classics.
 That’s the study of Greek and Latin.
 I got very sick during my sophomore year, and attempted to compensate by doing some of my work through the university’s dial-up computer network.
 Unfortunately, I never did get much school work done.
 Instead, I discovered the Internet – which was quite young and still primarily the haunt of academics and true Geeks.
 That’s when I was introduced to unix and unix-like operating systems, and I made the jump from dead human languages to somewhat more lively computer languages.
 I dropped out of school and wound up building a dial-up Internet Service Provider from the ground up.
 It was an amazing ride.
 In more recent years, I’ve stepped back from the programming/coding side and gravitated more towards the creative side, but technology (and my geekiness) is still very much a part of who I am.

 In 2010, I went back to college after taking a nearly 15-year break.
 In 2013, I graduated with a BFA in Visual Communications – a Graphic Design & Web Design program.
 By then, I was old enough to be a mother to most of my fellow students!
-It was an adventure to learn from and work with so many artists in different fields, and I learned many things which I’ve been able to apply to my role as Creative Director at Christian Challenge.
+It was an adventure to learn from and work with so many artists in different fields.

 Of course, when you’re writing a profile statement, most of the time you’re going to focus on the positive.
 But if there was nothing but positive, there’d be no need for grace.
 I’ve had my share of struggles, and I still find myself wrestling with things every day.
 If you’re looking for a blog from someone who has it all together, you’re in the wrong place!

 My most visible ongoing struggle is with my weight.
 And as is usually the case with obvious, visible things, there’s a lot more hidden behind it than meets the eye.
-But now that I’m nearly 40 years old, I need to make some changes.
+But now that I’m in my 40s, I need to make some changes.
 And that’s a daily struggle for me.
 Acknowledging this and posting my ups and downs as part of my blog helps keep me accountable & motivates me to do better.